-With nearly 10 years of experience, my work focuses mainly on sustainability consulting for healthcare and institutional facilities.
+With over 14 years of experience, my work focuses mainly on sustainability consulting for healthcare and institutional facilities.
 In addition, my expertise lies in: research and policy; managing and conducting research and developing healthcare design and construction standards; strategic energy and sustainability planning; securing funding for energy/renewable projects via rebates and incentives; and financing via analysis, tools, and partnerships with financial institutions.
 I have also directed domestic healthcare design projects, supervised analysis projects as part of our MEPT design work, and managed developing world design projects firm-wide and in Africa.

 As a sustainability & licensed mechanical engineer, I help lead Mazzetti’s sustainability efforts, specializing in sustainability and LEED® consulting, energy analysis, strategic planning, greenhouse gas analysis, international design standards development, measurement and verification, and managing and directing research efforts in ventilation and airborne infection control.
 The value I bring to my clients is my ability to bring forward-thinking concepts and approaches to projects.
 I also work with clients to understand their core issues and challenges and help them find optimal solutions.